Cornell Note Taking Method

 What do you think?
-Is the Cornell Note Taking method applicable in today’s modern learning world?
+Is this method applicable in today’s modern learning world?
 Do you recognize the practical explanation or do you have more suggestions?
 What are your success factors?

 Share your experience and knowledge in the comments box below.

 - Herr, Norman (2008).
 The Sourcebook for Teaching Science, Grades 6-12: Strategies, Activities, and Instructional Resources.
 John Wiley & Sons, p.
 47.